simeononsecurity/STIG-Compliant-Domain-Prep/README.md

 # STIG Compliant Domain Prep

-Import all the GPOs provided by SimeonOnSecurity to assist in making your domain compliant with all applicable STIGs and SRGs.
+*Import all the GPOs provided by SimeonOnSecurity to assist in making your domain compliant with all applicable STIGs and SRGs.*

+**Note:** This script should work for most, if not all, systems without issue.
+While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensivly, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
+If something goes wrong, be prepared to submit an [issue](../../issues).
+Do not run this script if you don't understand what it does.

 ## Notes: